Composite empirical likelihood for multisample clustered data: Nonparametric random effect, density ratio model, and composite empirical likelihood

-The result is presented as if $\varphi(\cdot)$ can only be a function of two population quantiles.
-In fact, the general conclusion for multiple population quantiles is true although the presentation can be tedious and it is therefore not given.
-In applications, bootstrap percentiles $\tau^*$ are obtained via bootstrap simulation.
+The result is presented as if $\varphi(\cdot)$ can only be a function of two population distributions.
+In fact, the general conclusion for multiple populations is true, but the presentation can be tedious, and we therefore omit it.
+In applications, the bootstrap percentiles $\tau^*$ are obtained via bootstrap simulation.
 In the simulation study, we used $B=9,999$ bootstrap samples to obtain the simulated $\tau^*$ values.